Contrastive Conditional-Unconditional Alignment for Long-tailed Diffusion Model: Method

-We observed the synthesized images of DDPM for a tail class concentrated around the limited training images in the latent space, leading to the issue of mode collapse, as shown in the Fig.~\ref{fig:intro}, and the Fig.~\ref{fig:distribution} in the appendix~\ref{sec:distribution} with visualizing the distribution of synthetic images for the tail class.
-By applying the InfoNCE loss with negative samples only, we intend to increase the distance of each synthesized image from other images in the latent space, hence increasing the diversity of synthetic images in particular for tail classes.
+We observed the synthesized images of DDPM for a tail class concentrated around the limited training images in the latent space, leading to mode collapse, as shown in Fig.~\ref{fig:distribution}, and Fig.~\ref{fig:nearest-neighbor} in Appendix~\ref{sec:mode collapse issue}.

-We consider InfoNCE loss with negative samples only, where the negative samples are based on noisy images from a mini-batch.
-Specifically, an encoder $e(\cdot)$ encodes an image with noise $x_t$ to a low-dimensional latent $h$, which is decoded to noise $\epsilon$ by a decoder $d(\cdot)$ in a denoising network.
-Our InfoNCE loss is defined for the latents $h$ with each image in a mini-batch treated as an anchor.
+We consider contrastive loss with negative samples only, where the negative samples are based on noisy images from a mini-batch.
+We treat a synthetic image and itself as a positive pair and all other images within the batch as negative samples.
+By applying the contrastive loss with negative samples only, we increase the distance of each synthesized image from other images in the latent space, hence increasing the diversity of synthetic images in particular for tail classes.
+Specifically, we divide a noise estimation network into two parts, a latent encode network $e(*)$, and decode network $d(*)$. $e(*)$ encodes an image with noise $x_t$ to a low-dimensional latent $h$, which is decoded to the estimate noise item $\epsilon$ by $d(*)$.
+Our contrastive loss is defined for the latents $h$ with each image in a mini-batch treated as an anchor.
 All other images are treated as negative samples.
-The anchor sample $x_t^i$ and negative samples $x_t^j$ are fed into the encoder $e(\cdot)$ to get the latents $h_{anc}^i = e(x_t^i)$ and $h_{neg}^j=e(x_t^j)$.
-Our InfoNCE contrastive loss $\mathcal{L}_{nceclr}$ is defined as follows:
+The anchor sample $x_t^i$ and negative samples $x_t^j$ are fed into the encoder $e(*)$ to get unconditional latents $h_{anc}^i = e_{\theta}(x_t^i;t, \emptyset)$ and $h_{neg}^j=e_{\theta}(x_t^j;t, \emptyset)$.
+Our unsupervised contrastive loss $\mathcal{L}_{ucl}$ is defined as follows: